 As described in the Scrum guide, a Scrum Team is a cohesive unit of professionals focused on one objective at a time, the Product Goal.
 The Scrum Team is composed of 3 Scrum roles – the Developers, a Product Owner, and a Scrum Master.
 All of these contribute different responsibilities that help deliver valuable Increments.

-This small team of people is a fundamental part of Scrum.
+Contrary to teams that use Kanban boards, this small team of people is a fundamental part of Scrum.
 And as such, it is an important aspect of successful Scrum implementation.

 The Recommended Size for a Scrum Team